 Do not underestimate the resources required to keep your network running smoothly

 - You may need two or more people to provide network support if a large network is central to your business.

-- Seek advice from your IT supplier or consultant if necessary, and budget accordingly.
+- Seek advice from your IT supplier or consultant if necessary.